 The knowledge psychology is a field of cognitive psychology and deals with the learning processes: The students learn here how acquisition, coding, organization, storage, retrieval and application of knowledge works.
 The degree course in Business Education and Knowledge Psychology prepares students for the field of extracurricular education and training.
 BPWP thus conveys the core competencies for company training and development strategies, for personnel and organizational development, for qualification concepts, for knowledge management or for advice on problems and conflicts.

-"Our graduates can not work as therapists afterwards.
-But if you are in Company To be able to organize a further education measure, they can recognize which further education brings which employee, because they have learned in the study, how knowledge is acquired, stored in the memory and applied to tasks and problems of the practice. "
+“Our graduates cannot work as therapists afterwards.
+But if you're in Company If they are to organize a further training measure, they can see which further training is of benefit to which employee because during their studies they have learned how knowledge is acquired, stored in the memory and applied to tasks and problems in practice. ”

 Study advisor Huestegge makes a further difference to classical psychology studies.